nunogois/nunogois-website-nuxt-2018/README.md

 It is now a bit stale so expect revamp or a totally new website soon.

-It is hosted on Vercel as a static website (with `nuxt generate`) so that's why it is super fast!
+It is hosted on Vercel as a static (SSG) website (with `nuxt generate`) so that's why it is super fast!

 ## Build Setup